Receiving the Gift of the Holy Spirit?

-The Holy Spirit was promised in the OT (Isaiah 32:15; Ezekiel 36:26; Joel 2:28), and also by Christ (John 14:16, 17).
-Anyone that sincerely asks for the Holy Spirit in the name of the Lord for salvation receives that blessings.
+The Holy Spirit was promised in the Old Testament (Isaiah 32:15; Ezekiel 36:26; Joel 2:28), and also by Christ (John 14:16, 17).
+Anyone that sincerely asks for God’s Spirit in the name of the Lord for salvation receives that blessing.
+Jesus said, “If you then, being evil, know how to give good gifts to your children, how much more will your heavenly Father give the Holy Spirit to those who ask Him!”
+(Luke 11:13).

 Check out our Bible Answers page for more information on a variety of topics.